oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/persistent-storage/_index.md

 $ kubectl annotate pv domain1-weblogic-sample-pv pv.beta.kubernetes.io/gid=6789
 ```

-After the domain is created and servers are running, the group ownership of the persistent volume files
+Typically, after the domain is created and servers are running, the group ownership of the persistent volume files
-can be update to the specified GID which will provide read access to the group members.
+can be updated to the specified GID which will provide read access to the group members.
 Normally
 files created from a pod onto the persistent volume will have UID `1000` and GID `1000` which is the
-`oracle` user from the WebLogic docker image.
+`oracle` user from the WebLogic Docker image.

 An example of updating the group ownership on the persistent volume would be as follows: